clarinsi/STARK/settings.md

 ### `--association_measures`
 **Values:** _yes, no_

 The optional `--association_measures` parameter (value _yes_) produces information on the strength of statistical association between the nodes of the tree by computing several common association scores (MI, MI3 , Dice, logDice, t-score, simple-LL).
 This is a particularly useful feature for treebank-driven collocation extraction and lexical analysis.
+Therefore, association scores are computed only for trees with a maximum length of 10 words.
+Trees exceeding this length are assigned a NaN value.

 ### `--compare`
 **Values:** _yes, no_